nolll/aoc-polyglot/README.md

 # aoc-polyglot

 Solutions to a few Advent of Code puzzles in different languages.
-To run a program, navigate to the corresponding folder and type the specified command
+All run instructions are for Windows, but the code should run on any system.

 ## 2015 day 1: C#